 In addition to his healthcare background, Jason spends considerable time defending individuals and public entities in public integrity investigations.
 Of note, Jason has represented public housing authorities in False Claims Act cases, a state political party in a criminal investigation, a district attorney’s office in a suit against the Department of Justice, and several board members in connection with inquiries related to the sale of a public utility company.
 His experience is detailed here.
 He understands the nuances of public service and helps clients navigate thorny and sensitive public integrity investigations.

 Jason also has an extensive sports and entertainment defense practice.
 He has represented corporate executives of professional sports teams, sports management companies, and individuals associated with professional horse racing.
 His experience is detailed here.
 Whether the dispute involves antitrust allegations or allegations of potential criminal wrongdoing, Jason is a trusted adviser to athletes, executives, and entertainers.

-Prior to joining Bradley, Jason most recently served as an Assistant United States Attorney for the United States Attorney’s Office in Jacksonville, Florida.
-He worked on both civil and criminal matters throughout the Middle District of Florida, including in Tampa, Fort Myers, Orlando, and Ocala.
-During his five years as a prosecutor, he recovered nearly a quarter of a billion dollars for the United States government through FCA suits and prosecuted dozens of companies and individuals.
+Prior to joining Bradley, Jason served as an Assistant United States Attorney for the United States Attorney’s Office in Jacksonville, Florida.
+He worked on both civil and criminal matters throughout the Middle District of Florida.
+During his five years as a prosecutor, he recovered nearly a quarter of a billion dollars for the U.S. government through FCA suits and prosecuted dozens of companies and individuals.
 He was recognized in 2017 with the Department of Justice’s Director Award, one of the highest honors bestowed upon DOJ employees.

 Jason is a frequent speaker and author on government prosecution, healthcare fraud, FCPA compliance, and anti-money laundering topics.
-In addition to speaking to defense counsel at national conferences annually, he has also taught a variety of classes to prosecutors, law enforcement agents concerning best practices in conducting law enforcement investigations.
+In addition to speaking to defense counsel at national conferences annually, he has also taught a variety of classes to prosecutors and law enforcement agents concerning best practices in conducting law enforcement investigations.